roseQuartzUnderTheMoon/code-challenge-2021/README.md

 1. there are issues with the css. for some reason the words do not appear?
 2. there are issues with the code. the loop is really sloppy, hhhhhm.
 3. there's a sound on the page. you just need to listen for it. it's one click away.

+Changes:

+1. (Line 3) Added a space for cleaner code.
+2. (Line 7) Placed a function at the top of the code for the css changes.
+3. (Lines 22-30) Changed the color of content to white so that it will be visible on the black background.
+Changed the alignment of content and meat to center.
+Changed the class name of content to visible so that the contents of content would show up.
+Since the element "header" didn't have an id, I used getElementsByClassName to grab it and then align it to center as well.
+4. (Line 11) I decided to put hello_world in a var for shorter/cleaner code.
+5. (Lines 13) Instead of using a loop at all, we can use a function that turns an array to a string, while replacing the commas with null space to create a proper word.
+I would use this personally but am putting it as an alternative fix to for the sake of keeping the loop.
+6. (Lines 17-20) Created a function to play mySound on click as well as turns the text pink and the background green for a little bling.